-Farm Produce Insurance Act (PA 198 of 2003)
+Farm Produce Insurance Act (PA 198 of 2003, as amended)

-- Require participating producers to pay a premium of up to 0.2% of the net proceeds from all farm produce sold by a producer to a licensed grain dealer, to be deducted from proceeds at the time of sale.
+- Required participating producers to pay a premium of up to 0.2% of the net proceeds from all farm produce sold by a producer to a licensed grain dealer, to be deducted from proceeds at the time of sale.

-- Repeal the Michigan Agricultural Commodity Insurance Act, which provides for the establishment of the Michigan Agricultural Commodity Insurance Fund to insure agricultural commodities against losses due to the failure of a licensed grain dealer.
+- Repealed the Michigan Agricultural Commodity Insurance Act, which provides for the establishment of the Michigan Agricultural Commodity Insurance Fund to insure agricultural commodities against losses due to the failure of a licensed grain dealer.

 For more information, visit the MDARD's Grain Dealer's website at: www.michigan.gov/graindealers.